 For even the strictest soldering requirements: nickel/copper insulated and tin plated wires or strips in a single operation.
 Tested to DIN, Bosch, Siemens and other works standards, with test specimens and works certificates.
 Tin plating, e.g. for pinning wires: whisker proof, nickel insulated and fused.

-- Coating thickness measurements using the coulometric or X-ray spectrometric method
+- Coating thickness measurements by X-ray fluorescence spectroscopy or by coulometric method

 - Optical evaluation of surfaces under a stereo-microscope

 - Wrapping, torsion or bending tests to determine adhesion

 - Determination of freedom from pores using the polysulphide method or according to Geoffroy de Lore

 - Scale of the diameter using the laser measurement method or a digital micrometer calliper